Donate now

 Team members:

-Dr Pietro Ferrari (Deputy Branch Head, NME)
+Dr Pietro Ferrari (Branch Head, NME)

-Mr Quan Gan (Doctoral Student, Epidemiology and Public Health, NME)
+Mr Quan Gan (Doctoral Student, NME)

-Dr Anna Jansana (Postdoctoral Scientist, NME)
+Dr Komodo Matta (Postdoctoral Scientist, NME)

-Ms Laia Peruchet Noray (Doctoral Student, Bioinformatics, NME)
+Dr Laia Peruchet Noray (Postdoctoral Scientist, NME)

-Dr Vivian Viallon (Scientist, Statistics, NME)
+Dr Vivian Viallon (Scientist, NME)

 Ms Karina Zaluski (Project Assistant, NME)